Government Tolaram College

-Government Tolaram College is now Government Tolaram University College.
-Tolaram College Narayanganj, Bangladesh was founded in 1937 by Khagendro Nath Chokroborti, who also served as its first principal.
-The college had an initial intake of five students.
-It is situated at the center of Narayanganj near Chashara.
-The college offers honors and masters program and is governed under the authority of the National University of Bangladesh.
-Students passing the HSC exam for science, business studies and humanities can get admitted into the college through an admission test held by the national university every year.
+Government Tolaram College (Bengali: সরকারি তোলারাম কলেজ) also known as TC/GTC is a higher educational institution of Bangladesh located at the center of Narayanganj City near Chashara.
+It was founded in 1937 as a girls' college by Khagendro Nath Chokroborti, who also served as its first principal.
+The college had an initial intake of only five female students.
+The college offers Honor's and Master's program and is governed under the authority of the National University of Bangladesh.
+It also has Higher Secondary Certificate (HSC).

 History

-In 1937, famous educationist Khagendra Nath Chakraborty of Narayanganj established Tolaram College.
+In 1937, famous educationist Khagendra Nath Chakraborty of Narayanganj established Tolaram College as a Girls' College.
 He was the founder principal of this college.
-At its inception, he started classes with just five students.
+At its inception, he started classes with just five female students.
 In order to establish an educational institution, Khagendra Nath visited Danbir 'Randa Prasad Saha' of Mirzapur in present day Tangail district of Greater Mymensingh.
 On hearing about the education-related plans, Randa Prasad Saha donated twenty-five thousand rupees for the college.
-After that, Tolaram Saraogi's son 'Madan Lal Saraogi', of Tolaram Bachhraj, a jute merchant of Narayanganj, also donated twenty five thousand rupees for the establishment of the college.
+After that,'Madan Lal Saraogi',son of Tolaram Bachhraj, a jute merchant of Narayanganj, also donated twenty five thousand rupees for the establishment of the college.
 With this money Khagendra Nath built 'Narayanganj Women's College'.
 The girls' college was closed when World War II broke out.

 After the war, Khagendra Nath took the initiative to start the college again.
-He was supported by education promoter and philanthropist Tolaram Saraogi of jute merchant 'Tolaram Bachhraj', who donated one lakh rupees to build the college.
-'Tolaram College' was started in the abandoned gymnasium of Narayanganj High School in 1948 and named after the donor.
-Teaching started in 1956 after purchasing land on 'Allama Iqbal Road' and constructing a one storied building.
+He was supported by education promoter and philanthropist 'Madan Lal Saraogi', son of jute merchant Tolaram Bachhraj, who donated one lakh rupees to build the college.
+'Tolaram College' was started in the abandoned gymnasium of Narayanganj High School in 1945 and named after the donor.
+Classes started in the present campus in 1956 after purchasing a piece land on 'Allama Iqbal Road' and constructing a one storied building.
 The building was inaugurated by the then Chief Minister of East Bengal 'Abu Hussain Sarkar'.
 The founder and principal of the college was Khagendranath Chakraborty.
 The original multi-storied building of the present college was constructed in 1963 AD.
-With a donation of 1.5 lakh rupees from RP Saha (Randaprasad Saha), the science laboratory of Tolaram College was built and necessary equipment was purchased.
+With a donation of 1.5 lakh rupees from RP Saha (Randaprasad Saha), the science laboratory of Tolaram College was built and necessary equipments were purchased.